 Sure, being healthy, powerful, and thick is gorgeous, but if you’re thick because a heavy layer of fat is covering your muscles, you aren’t as healthy as you could be.

-Your diet strips layers of fat that covers your muscles, giving you a lean, trim shape.
+Your diet strips away the layers of fat that cover your muscles, giving you a lean, trim shape.

 Energy Booster: Diet vs Exercise

 Both diet and exercise boost energy.

 But it’s much harder to keep up a fitness program when your diet is full of toxic foods that cause you to be sluggish.

 Exercising when you’re malnourished, and while you have toxicity in your body is dangerous, and can do more damage than good.

 “This is the thanks I get, for all I do?”